abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-loadbalancer.md

 kubectl get services http-router -n abcdesktop
 ```

-You should read on stdout
+You should see the following output:

 ```
 NAME          TYPE           CLUSTER-IP      EXTERNAL-IP       PORT(S)                      AGE